Skip to content

 Physical Security

-• Nozomi - Networks OT IoT Security Report (2025) - Analyzes operational technology (OT) and internet of things (IoT) cybersecurity trends in the second half of 2024.
+• Nozomi - Networks OT IoT Security Report (2025) - Analyzes operational technology and internet of things cybersecurity trends in the second half of 2024.
 Key findings reveal a significant increase in sophisticated attacks targeting industrial control systems, highlighting the growing need for robust security measures in critical infrastructure.

 AI and Emerging Technologies